Luxembourgish collaboration with Nazi Germany: Retribution

 The main resistance groups had formed the umbrella group Unio'n in March, and they tried to establish a level of order after the German withdrawal but before the return of Luxembourg's government-in-exile: in this, they had the support of the American army.
 Without a legal footing, they arrested numerous collaborators.
 While this may in fact have prevented the deadly vigilante justice that occurred in other countries, the population's anger did also manifest itself in violent attacks on the arrested collaborators.

-In 1945, 5,101 Luxembourgers, including 2,857 men and 2,244 women were in prison for political activities, constituting 1.79% of the population.
+In 1945, 5,101 Luxembourgers, 2,857 men and 2,244 women, were in prison for political activities, constituting 1.79% of the population.
 12 collaborators were sentenced to death and were shot in Reckenthal in Luxembourg City.
 249 were sentenced to forced labour, 1366 were sentenced to prison and 645 were sent to workhouses.
 Approximately 0.8% of the population were legally punished, then.
 This included one former minister, the 1925–1926 prime minister Pierre Prüm, who was sentenced in 1946 to four years' imprisonment.
 At least one mayor was also deposed for political activities by grand-ducal decree on 4 April 1945.

 Luxembourg's penal system was ill-prepared to take in such a large number of prisoners.
 In addition to the prison in Grund, there were about 20 other facilities, some of which had been built by the Germans during the war.
 Many of these were overcrowded, and had poor standards of hygiene.

 Apart from their political activities, collaborators also had to account for their actions against Jews, denouncing forced conscripts in hiding, and spying on Luxembourg's population.